 - parenting difficulties

-The Infant Child and Adolescent Mental Health Service (ICAMHS) is a free, community service for children and adolescents up to 18 years old and their families/whānau.
+The Infant, Child and Adolescent Mental Health Service (ICAMHS) is a free, community service for infants, children and adolescents up to 18 years old and their families/whānau.

-We provide assessment and treatment for children and adolescents with moderate to psychiatric disorders and severe emotional or behavioural problems.
-More specifically we provide these services for those with:
+We provide assessment and treatment for infants, children and adolescents with moderate to severe mental health problems.

-If inpatient treatment is required we access the Starship Hospital in Auckland.
-This is actioned after a thorough assessment and discussion with the child/adolescent's family.
+If inpatient treatment is required we access the Starship Hospital in Auckland, after a thorough assessment and discussion with the child/adolescent's family.